Knowing the best tablet for artists is tricky, but it’s worth looking into.

 - Separate eraser and stylus — Unlike most tablets, the eraser button is not at the back of the stylus—it comes separately, which can be inconvenient.

-- No laminated glass — It does not come with fully laminated glass and etched display—which would have made colours more vibrant.
+- No laminated glass — It does not come with fully laminated glass and an etched display—which would have made colors more vibrant.

 The XP-Pen Artist Pro 24 is an excellent tablet built for professional digital artists eager to make their creative work a more natural space without breaking the bank.